aarontran/snr-filaments/agenda.md

   Rob/Brian note that the synchrotron radiation is very inefficient (esp. compared to when the remnant cools, H starts recombining and emitting thermal lines, T ~ 10^4 K)

-* Terri/Amy -- why are the shocks so thin, anyways?  don't have a good answer for that... (answer: simply, B-field amplification? small B-fields of only 4x the ISM value give very large rims in our model)
-* Our analysis, if anything, confirms that the shocks are thin to begin with... but doesn't say "why".
-Why shouldn't accelerated particles travel farther back?
-Function of time / remnant evolution?
-* Madura -- 3D reconstruction?
+(just to get a sense of energy -- how do we get physical units from CIAO processed mosaics?)

 Misc questions/thoughts
 -----------------------

-Could magnetic damping be compatible with / less distinguishable, even more, if the e- cut-off is super-exponential?
-Figure 12. of Tanaka et al.
-(NEVER MIND WE HAVE BIGGER FISH TO FRY)

-(but I don't think anyone wants to rederive the Green's functions solutions, for this.  we could always turn to finite differences etc but that introduces its own host of problems)

-(can we edit our AAS abstract?)
+* Can we edit our AAS abstract?
+* What parameters did Sean use to compute SN 1006 profiles, or rule out damping in SN 1006?

 Main TO-DOs
 -----------

 In order:

 2. Magnetic damping!
-Make magnetic damping tables, then run fits for all Tycho regions.
-Also fit with eta2 fixed to 1, 0.1, 10.
+Run fits for all Tycho regions.
+   Also fit with eta2 fixed to 1, 0.1, 10 at each scale length.
-3. Re-run spectral fits, both fitting Si/S lines and excising them.
-Show that we recover a clean power law (give the column density / photon indices again).
 4. Use srcutlog (from Brian) to run fits with eta2 fixed at values determined from synchrotron break frequency.
 5. Compute mE values for best loss-limited fits (to compare to data mE's).